zachpino/digidevf17/week2/bash.md

 -----

-If you visit the [IP address](assignip.md) associated with your instance, your web browser will report an error, as we have yet to install and setup web server software on the machine.

-We'll need to access the machine to do so, and that requires a trip to your computer's terminal and an understanding of how we can interact with machines with text.
+Let's begin to understand how we can interact with machines through text in a command line interface [cli].
+This is the principle method of working with Raspberry Pi's, though similar tools are available on more traditional computing platforms.

 > On Macs or Linux machines, open `Terminal` from the Applications Folder.
 The directions will assume macOS from here on.